rsmp-nordic/rsmp_simulator/Documents/Manual_RSMPGS2.rst

-RSMPGS2 is buffering all JSon packages with the C# function NetworkStream.Write() in two calls, where the first is the serialized data and the last is the packet termination character 0x0c (fromfeed).
+RSMPGS2 is buffering all JSon packages with the C# function NetworkStream.Write() in two calls, where the first is the serialized data and the last is the packet termination character 0x0c (formfeed).

 If the algorithm is shut off, there will always be two packets out on the network.
 The purpose is, just like the next function, to test the buffer